ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/OPI-Creation.md

 You can specify which icon should appear in the synoptic with the file `uk.ac.stfc.isis.ibex.ui.devicescreens/ComponentIcons.java`.
 If you need to add new icons for the synoptic, these are under `uk.ac.stfc.isis.ibex.ui.devicescreens/icons` (both big icons for the actual synoptic and thumbnails for the synoptic editor).
 Please follow [these guidelines](Synoptic-Icons) when creating new synoptic icons.

+The final step should be to send the OPI to the instrument scientists.
+If they don't approve it that is fine but it is good to get their response.

 # Testing